daletom/missingkids/README.md

 > For info the contest [blog post](https://prismic.io/blog/slice-contest?utm_campaign=devexp&utm_source=github&utm_medium=slicecontestpost).

+## Why Create Slices for a Missing Kids site?

+I've always thought that certain aspects of websites that focus on missing people could be better.
+In particular, when images get indexed to google, they will not usually have all the pertinent info you need or even know these are images of missing children.
+So I figured that while I was working on designing new slices for a Prismic Contest, might as well try to find a solution to this problem.
+Prismic allowed me to easily create a UI for end users that simply add an image, name, description, other info and I was able to embed that into the image so the image can be indexed by Google.
+Then when someone sees the image on Google, it will have all the necessary info about the missing child.
+You always hear that it's just important to get these pictures out there and to have as many people look at them, so I think this will particulary help this effort and ensure important info is not lost when the images are indexed away from the website.

 ## Documentation

 The storybook was made using Prismic as part of their #slicecontest.
 You will notice a lot of the changes I made to the prismic images are using an API that is part of imgix.
 Prismic does natively use imgix for their images for sizes, compression, formatting, & responsive design.
 But there are a lot of tricks you can do around styling & design to the image as well.
 Below, you will see explanations of how I applied this using the imgix API in conjunction with Prismic.